Marianne Brandt: Biography

 Brandt was born into a prominent family in Chemnitz as Marianne Liebe.

 Brandt studied painting and sculpture at the Weimar Saxon Grand Ducal Art School from 1911 to 1917.
 In 1919 she married the Norwegian painter Erik Brandt.
-From 1919-1920 she and her husband lived abroad, first for a year in Norway, before embarking on a one-year study tour to Paris and the south of France.
+From 1919–1920 she and her husband lived abroad, first for a year in Norway, before embarking on a one-year study tour to Paris and the south of France.
 She studied and taught at the Bauhaus in Weimar and Dessau from 1923 to 1929.
 Between her studies at these two schools, Brandt worked as a freelance artist.
 She studied painting with the artists Fritz Mackensen and Robert Weise before studying sculpture with Robert Engelmann.

 Although the Bauhaus claimed to welcome “any person of good repute, without regard to age or sex”, there was still a strong gender bias.
 László Moholy-Nagy was impressed by Brandt’s commitment and work, and so he offered her a spot in the Bauhaus metal workshop.
 She ultimately became the only woman to attain her degree in the metal workshop.
-Her fellow students later admitted to Brandt that they had believed that there was no place in the metal workshop for women and su gave her dull, dreary work to do; later they got along well.
+Her fellow students later admitted to Brandt that they had believed that there was no place in the metal workshop for women and so gave her dull, dreary work to do; later they got along well.
 When Moholy-Nagy departed from his Bauhaus teaching post in 1928, Brandt replaced him as acting director of the workshop.
 She is thus credited by some as a pioneer for gender equity in the arts.

 She trained as a painter before joining the Weimar Bauhaus in January of 1924, where she attended classes with Josef Albers, Wassily Kandinsky, and Paul Klee, among others, before joining the metal workshop in summer of the same year.
 There she became a student of Hungarian modernist theorist and designer László Moholy-Nagy.
 She quickly rose to the position of workshop assistant; when Moholy-Nagy left the Bauhaus in 1928, she became the workshop's acting director, serving in the post for one year and negotiating some of the most important Bauhaus contracts for collaborations with industry.
 These contracts for the production of lights and other metal workshop designs were a rare example of one of the workshops helping to fund the school.
 One of her lasting contributions are the lamp fittings that she and Max Krajewski designed for the Bauhaus building in Dessau.